 "Deacon Blues," which premiered on their 1977 album Aja, features Pete Christlieb on tenor saxophone.
 (Becker and Fagen 's only work as producers of a bebop-oriented jazz album took place the following year when they produced a quintet session on Christlieb and Warne Marsh called Apogee.)
 The song is a projection fantasy on the jazz life that Fagen described as "autobiographical in that it reflected the dreams [we had] about becoming jazz musicians while [we] were living in the suburbs."
 During the Piano Jazz episode, Fagen noted that their devotion to high-quality audio production began with their appreciation for jazz albums that "sounded great."
 This fascinating exposition of the song features comments by Christlieb and drum master Bernard Purdie, and notes the influence of Rudy Van Gelder, the renowned studio engineer who recorded hundreds of landmark Blue Note, Prestige, and Impulse sessions that were cornerstones of Fagen's and Becker's collections.

 "A little blues about Ulysses," is Donald Fagen's cover story for "Home At Last."
 I don't think of the Odyssean saga by Steely Dan as a personal favorite, but it plays in my head more than any other, so what's that say about my journey home?
-Or am I really just tied to the mast of Fagen and Walter Becker's extraordinary skill at writing catchy tunes?
+Or am I really just tied to the mast of Fagen and Walter Becker's extraordinary skill at writing complex, yet catchy tunes?
 Watch this especially for Bernard "Pretty" Purdie's amazing demonstration of polyrhythmic layering over a shuffle.